 Maui has a mouth-watering food truck scene!
-Since the cost of food in Maui is high, this is by far the most delicious way to survive.
+Since the cost of food in Maui is high, this is by far one of my favorite things to do in Maui.
 I always include a collapsible cooler for beach picnics when I pack for Hawaii, but discovering the food trucks on our recent visit was a revelation!
 Here’s my list of top picks for the best food trucks in Maui…

 On the day we were there heading to the airport, there was a torrential rainstorm.
 But it was totally fine!
 The covered eating area kept us completely dry.
 You may be surrounded by chickens looking for a handout though while you eat!